Shubhamjain27/shubhamblog/content/posts/blog17.md

 3. Learning from Peers- Apart from the classroom learning, I learned a lot from the other teams/fellows on how they approached the same problem given to all of us.
 The feeling of 'Why I didn't think of that' is quite helpful in learning.

 4. Redefining Coolness - Dr. Iqhlaq Sidhu(please google), despite all his achievements, is so humble in listening and providing his feedback.
 One can actually see through his thought process, and how he approaches things, he talks about his fears and hacks so openly- which 'makes' it look so easy to be like him.
 Second, Mr. Vikrant Raina, talked about his missions in life, which really inspired me to dream big.
 He is one of the biggest personalities I have met in my life.
-(PS- Both these people are from Chandigarh, so there is something cool about people from there!!).
+(PS- Both these people are from Chandigarh, so there is something inherently cool about people from there!!).

-5. Career - It sounded a little weird to me to think about my career this soon.
-But after having conversation with the Plaksha Team, I can't thank enough for the session.
-I blurbed out all things I had in mind - why I respect certain people, why I left my startup, how can someone actually solve some problems etc. - and after 20 minutes of me just speaking, came out one single statement which accurately summarised what I want to do in my life.
-This statement gave me a lot of clarity, and now I can prioritise my activities accordingly.
+5. Career - We already had our initial discussion regarding what we want to do after the fellowship.
+The discussion was super useful.
+I blurbed out all things I had in mind - why I respect certain people, why I left my startup, how can someone actually solve some big problems etc. - and after 20 minutes of me just speaking, came out one single statement which accurately summarised what I want to do in my life.
+This statement gave me a lot of clarity, and can serve as a north star for rest of my journey.
 I'll share more about it in the later blogs.

 There have been numerous other learnings.
 It has been a great journey till now and I am sure next month I will have much more to share.
 Thanks for reading!